dask/governance/membership.md

 ------

 There is a set of individuals who have ownership privileges over the entire GitHub organization.
-They have commit rights to all repositories by default and are involved in creating and removing members.
+As a result, they have commit rights to all repositories and are involved in creating and removing members.
 These individuals are listed at https://github.com/orgs/dask/people .